 How did we do that?
 Why did we do it that way?
 What would have happened if we had missed out steps in the flow diagram?
 (Class discussion).

 Where else could we use that process?
 Does it only work for this topic?
 (No!)
 Could you use the process for material on the internet?
 (Print it off, then you can).
 Could you use it for material in a library book? (photocopy the book, then you can).
 Could you use it for History?
 Maths?

 I call the questions in bold Feurerstein’s ‘killer questions’.

-Note you have taught some content they you would had to teach anyway, by getting your students to read material using the given procedure.
-Students get to understand the new content.
+Note you have taught some content that you had to teach anyway.
+But by getting your students to read material using the given procedure you have simultaneously helped teach a skill.
 Students discuss their old reading habits and why this method is better.
 Maybe they improve the procedure.
 Maybe students use slightly different versions of the process.
 They self assess against the process after each trial and set targets for next time.
-After much repeated practice, preferably with feedback, the process becomes a habit, they don’t need to flow diagram any more.
+After sufficient repeated practice, preferably with feedback, the process becomes a habit, they don’t need the flow diagram any more.
 You have taught the skill.
 This is not a new teaching technique, its sometimes called scaffolded learning.

 There is more detail on this here, including downloads for flow diagrams etc on other skills:

 The best account is in chapter 21 in Evidence Based Teaching.

 Does it work if you teach academic skills?